Our Broad and Rich School Curriculum

 PHSE is at the core of our teaching and learning and enables our children to become independent, confident, resilient and healthy young people.
 Our PSHE curriculum is about the social, emotional and cultural development of our children.
 The aim of our ‘Relationships and Sex Education’ is to equip children with the information they need to prepare for adult life.
 The children will leave St. Mary’s C.E.
 Primary knowing the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
 They will develop the skills to not only form relationships but to think about relationships with others and recognise when these relationships are positive.

-Our scheme and policy which has been reviewed and produced following consultation with parents can be found by clicking on the link PSHE and RSE and it will be implemented from September 2021.
+Our scheme and policy which has been reviewed and produced following consultation with parents can be found by clicking on the link PSHE and RSE and it was fully implemented in September 2021.

 Homework – All children at St Mary’s are given homework and we believe working in partnership with parents is vital if our children are to achieve their full potential.
 With this in mind, we would like you to help and encourage your child to complete homework tasks and return them to school as requested by the class teacher.
 During their school life, all children will be expected to read daily and complete other homework tasks and activities which are planned and linked to current learning in school.